unitycoder/UnityLauncher/README.md

 Tool for automatically launching specific unity versions for each project (Windows only)

 # Features
-- Automatically launch correct Unity version for your recent projects
+- Launch correct Unity version for your recent projects
-- If correct version is not installed, UnityInstaller.exe is downloaded and started, or webpage for that version is opened
+- Option to download missing unity version installation or open webpage
-- Display Recent projects list with project version, last modified date and highlighted with green if you have this version installed
+- Display Recent projects list with project version, last modified date
-- Quicly open project folder in Explorer
+- Highlight project version with green if correct unity is installed
-- Can be used from commandline to automatically open specific project or folder with correct version:
+- Open project folder in explorer
-`UnityLauncher.exe -projectPath "c:/project/path/"`
+- Can be used in commandline `UnityLauncher.exe -projectPath "c:/project/path/"`
-- Can setup custom Explorer context menu item to launch current folder as project: https://github.com/unitycoder/UnityLauncher/wiki/Adding-Explorer-Context-Menu
+- Can ad custom Explorer context menu item to launch folder as a project: https://github.com/unitycoder/UnityLauncher/wiki/Adding-Explorer-Context-Menu

 ![UnityLauncher](https://user-images.githubusercontent.com/5438317/29217186-8b059f5c-7ee3-11e7-9cd4-0280e4b78dc4.jpg "UnityLauncher")